 Another beautiful village is Lagada which has picturesque alleys and some great taverns.

-Amorgos has many churches and chapels that you will see everywhere inside the villages, in squares, or the most remote spots of the island.
+Amorgos has many churches and chapels that you will see everywhere inside the villages, in squares, or in the most remote spots of the island.
 A unique church destination is the tiny chapel of Agia Triada in Lagada where you can hike.

 2. Dive into Kalotaritissa Beach